-This software can generate the scripts necessary for viewing a visual approach path on Google Earth.
+This program can generate the scripts necessary for viewing a visual approach path on Google Earth.
 It allows a pilot to see what the terrain and runway looks like from the air prior to embarking on the flight.

 Type the route in the following box to generate the kmz file (see instructions below).
 If you have Google Earth installed, double clicking on the kmz file will show the moving cockpit view.

 The route is defined by waypoints separated by ground speeds (in knots).
 All turn will be made at twice the standard rate (6 deg/sec).

 A waypoint here is a point in 3D space.
-It requires a lat/lon reference, as well as an altitude.
+It requires a ground reference, as well as an altitude.
 Optionally, a vertical speed can also be specified.
 If no vertical speed is specified, the flight path will climb/descend at a continuous rate between waypoints.
 If a vertical speed is specified, the initial climb or descend will be at the specified rate, leveling off as necessary after reaching the specified altitude.
 If the specified vertical speed is smaller than the value required to reach the next waypoint, it will be ignored, and the minimum required rate will be used.

 Waypoints can be specified using one of several keywords followed by a few parameters:

 - RWY:20:MGY:SFC specifies runway 20 at MGY.
 The last term, SFC, says the altitude is the ground elevation.
 Alternatively, TCA means threshold crossing altitude, which is 75 ft above the touchdown elevation.

 - RWY:04:I69:3000 specifies runway 4 (the leading zero is required) at I69 airport at an altitude of 3000 ft (MSL).